 The CurrencyShares products are intended to offer investors a new and different opportunity to participate in the foreign currency market through an investment in securities.
 Historically, the logistics and expense of investing in foreign exchange have been a barrier to entry for many investors.
 The CurrencyShares products are aimed at overcoming the barriers to entry.
 A prospective purchaser of CurrencyShares should not encounter any tasks or costs beyond those associated with purchasing another publicly-traded equity security.
-CurrencyShares are intended to provide institutional and retail investors with a simple, cost-effective means of gaining investment benefits similar to those of holding foreign currency.
+CurrencyShares are intended to provide institutional and retail investors with a simple, cost-effective means of gaining potential investment benefits similar to those of holding foreign currency.

 An investment in CurrencyShares may help to balance a portfolio or protect against currency swings, thereby reducing overall risk.
 All forms of investment, however, carry some degree of risk.
 Investing in CurrencyShares carries the same risks as investing directly in foreign currency.

 Investors may wish to invest in foreign currency in order to take advantage of short-term tactical or long-term strategic opportunities.
 From a tactical perspective, an investor that believes that the U.S. dollar is weakening relative to a particular foreign currency may choose to buy shares of that particular CurrencyShares Trust in order to capitalize on the potential movement.
 An investor that believes that a particular foreign currency is overvalued relative to the U.S. dollar may choose to sell shares of that particular CurrencyShares Trust.